 Quite simply, 12 standing bodyweight-only exercises that meet the following criteria:

-Are These Exercises Still Relevant?
+Are The Daily Dozen Exercises Still Relevant?

 Its greatest value is for those men and women who are hemmed in between four walls most of the time and are beginning to realize that their bodies aren’t as fit as their minds…

 People think that they can take an orgy of exercise and make up for a long period of neglect when they do not take any exercise at all.
 You cannot do that.
 Do not go to a gymnasium.
 That tires you to death.
 That is old-fashioned.
 We do not have to do that anymore.
 A man or woman can keep himself or herself fit with six or seven minutes a day.
 There is no reason why a man at 50 or 60 or 70 should not be supple; and if he is supple, then he grows old very slowly—but the place where he must look after himself is in his body muscles.Walter Camp

 That isn’t me writing.
 That’s 90-odd-year-old copy from just some of the literature surrounding Walter Camp’s Daily Dozen exercises.
 Now that doesn’t mean we should just take it at face value.
 The advertisers were trying to sell a product, just like those peppy hosts you see in infomercials today.
 We need to look a little closer to see whether the product matched the hype.

 (* just because the original text focused on men, doesn’t mean I can’t change it!)

 It is not easy for the busy person to detect that they are going downhill physically until they find that the downward momentum has reached the stage of a nervous shock.
 Then they are apt to flounder around in the hope of saving themselves by methods that hurt more than help.Walter Camp

 We’ve all been there, right?
 I know I have.
 That day when you feel especially larger than normal and decide there and then that something MUST be done.
 So you throw on that pair of trainers and go for a five-mile jog.
 I’m not going to deny that for some people, that